spiral/docs/components/translator.md

 }
 ```

-Given trait will declare static method "translate" available for you and similar by usage to short function `l`, hovewer class name will be used instead of default bundle.
+Given trait will declare static method "translate" available for you and similar by usage to short function `l`, however class name will be used instead of default bundle.
 Method is public and can be used outside of parent class:

 ```php